Sweet potato mild mottle virus: Environment

 Sweet potato mild mottle virus is transmitted by Bemisia tabaci, which is the sweet potato whitefly.
 They are very small insects that suck in order to consume food.
 They are of the family Aleyrodidae of the order Homoptera.
-The whitefly feeds on the sweet potato commonly.
-In order to feed on a host plant, whiteflies pierce the phloem of the plant with its mouth, and subsequently remove nutrients.

 The more time that the insect feeds on the crop, the higher chance they have of acquiring the plant virus.
 This will make it easier for them to transmit the virus to another plant, as they are persistent, circulative vectors.
 Whiteflies are mainly found in tropical areas, and have high populations in the warmer climates of the United States, Africa, and Australia.